santiriera626/ruby_randimage/README.md

 ## Usage

-Creating a svg random image and saving to svg_file
+Create a random svg image saved on the file system.

     RubyRandimage.create_and_save_file("ruby_randimage.svg")

-Creating a svg random image and returning a svg string
+Create a random svg image String

     svg = RubyRandimage.create

-To render this in html pass the svg string into your view and set a size for the image
+Returned String can be used in a simple way in your HTML document settting a size for your image

     <img src="data:image/svg+xml;utf8, <%= raw(svg) %>" width="200px">

-## Customising the random image
+## Customizing your random svg image

-The random image can be customised by passing additional options
+Random svg image can be customized setting the following options:

-    title: (String) the title of the image.
+    title: (String) SVG <title> tag for image.
+Example: "awesome_avatar"
-    colors: (Array) the colors of the image, Example: ["#aaaaaa", "#990000"] or ["#aaa", "#900"].
+    colors: (Array) colors to compose your image, Example: ["#aaaaaa", "#990000"] or ["#aaa", "#900"].
-    symmetry_axes: (Array) the symetry of x and y axes, Example: [true, false] x_axis symmetry .
+    symmetry_axes: (Array).
+        - No symmetry: [false, false]
+        - X symmetry: [true, false]
+        - Y symmetry: [false, true]
+        - Full symmetry: [true, true]
-    num_cells: (Fixnum) the number of cells in the image.
+    num_cells: (Fixnum) Number of rows and columns in the image.
+Min: 2, Max:16
-    seed: (Fixnum) the seed to fix random numbers.
+    seed: (Fixnum) seed to set random numbers.

 Examples

     svg = RubyRandimage.create( title: "ruby rand image", num_cells: 8, colors: ["#fff", "f00"], symmetry_axes: [true, true])

-    Color tip: You can define each color density repeating color values.
+    Colors tip: You can define each color density setting the same color multiple times.
 For example to create an image with aproximately 75% white cells and 25% red cells you can do:

     svg = RubyRandimage.create( title: "ruby rand image", num_cells: 8, colors: ["#fff", "#fff", "#fff", "f00"], symmetry_axes: [true, true])